SonnyBurnett/image_recognition/README.md

 ## Part 4: organizing your data

-To start with your data must be organized in separate folders per class.
+Your data must be organized in separate folders per class.
 In the example below I have selected 6 animals.
 Every folder contains a number of jpg photos of an animal species.
 Note that the SNAKE has a very low amount of files (76).

 `tacobakker@MacBook-Pro-van-Taco:~/Downloads/ANIMALS|⇒  ls -l`\
 `total 0`\
 `drwxr-xr-x@   76  tacobakker  staff   2432 Aug 18 13:40 SNAKE`\
 `drwxr-xr-x@ 723 tacobakker  staff  23136 Aug 17 18:09 TIGER`\
 `drwxr-xr-x@ 821 tacobakker  staff  26272 Aug 17 18:09 TORTOISE`\
 `drwxr-xr-x@ 733 tacobakker  staff  23456 Aug 17 18:09 WALRUS`\